mgimon/42repo/philosophers/README.md

 # About philosophers
-Philosophers is an exercise designed to practice creating and coordinating multiple threads to solve the classical problem of the philosophers.
+This project is an exercise designed to practice the creation and coordination of multiple threads to solve the classical problem of the philosophers.

 Each philosopher should perform a routine consisting of various actions such as eating, thinking, or sleeping, but they can only eat by successfully grabbing two objects called forks.
 Thus, the program should be efficient enough to handle scenarios where different philosophers try to grab different forks, ensuring that no philosopher dies of hunger.